wdi-sg/recipe-keeper/README.md

 **Note**: you don't have to work on the furthers in the order listed.

 #### Further
-Add a way for users to navigate around the site without typing the explicit routes in the browser URL bar.
+Add a way for users to navigate around the site without typing the explicit routes in the browser URL bar.☑

 #### Further
 CSS Part 1:

 Add some CSS.
-Use margin and padding, set basic spacing for all parts of your app.
-Add some basic colors or styles.
-(don't try to add bootstrap or any react CSS as an NPM library- just include the link tag line in the HTML, and a static style css file in the public directory)
+Use margin and padding, set basic spacing for all parts of your app.☑ Add some basic colors or styles.☑ (don't try to add bootstrap or any react CSS as an NPM library- just include the link tag line in the HTML, and a static style css file in the public directory)

 ```html